Posted on Feb 12, 2021 fitness

 Child’s pose is just the pose to round out any practice.
 That’s why we incorporate it into our myYogaTeacher classes and our blog posts!

 This pose stretches all the right places, releases all the right places, and the compression of your stomach promotes lymphatic circulation.
+Also, gentle rocking of your forehead on the floor during this pose will definitely help alleviate sinus drainage.

 Plus, it’s easy!
 No modifications needed, but if you want to rest a block under your forehead for comfort, you can!